abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Query parameters

 When the resource addressed is a Resource Collection, the client may use the following paging query options to specify that a subset of the Members of that Resource Collection be returned.
-These paging query options apply to the "Members" array property within a Resource Collection.
+These paging query options apply specifically to the "Members" array property within a Resource Collection.

 | Attribute | Description                                                                                                                                                                | Example                   |
 | ---       | ---                                                                                                                                                                        | ---                       |